 An extension of the GRAD program is the Girl's Advisory Council (GAC), which is a collaboration between the probation department, the Center for Human Services, community members and various local service providers.
 The GAC empowers female youth in the county with resources to help them reach their full potential.
-During the GAC's 3rd Annual Female Empowerment Conference, a total of 100 youth ages 12-18 from eight different schools in the community attended.
-Additionally, approximately 50 service providers and community member volunteers were present for the conference.

 Finally, in partnership with Without Permission (a local non-profit specializing in working with victims of human trafficking and those with CSEC issues), a staff called a "Navigator" assesses all female youth on probation or males/females who have been booked into the Juvenile Hall that show risk factors for CSEC.
 The CSE-IT assessment tool is used by the Navigator to assist in case planning for the youth to address protective factors, trauma issues or other concerns shown by the assessment.
-A Navigator is co-located in the Juvenile Supervision Unit.
+A Navigator is co-located in the Juvenile Placement and Programming Unit.